nikunjy/redis-proxy/README.md

 # Http Redis Proxy
 A simple http proxy over redis [client](https://github.com/go-redis/redis)

-This proxy lets you make three kinds of requests:
+This proxy lets you make two kinds of requests:
-* Get - This is a simple get as you would do on redis
+* Get - This is a simple get as you would do on redis.
+Proxy keeps around a local LRU cache and if a key can be found in the LRU then it returns the response directly without looking into the redis store.
 * Put - This is a simple put with no expiration on redis
-* CachedGet - Proxy maintains a local LRU cache and looks up stuff in there before looking into redis

 ## Run it locally